-Turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies and generally made equity and debt financing more difficult to obtain.
+Turmoil and volatility in the financial markets have adversely affected the market capitalizations of many biotechnology companies, and generally made equity and debt financing more difficult to obtain.
 This, coupled with other factors, may limit access to financing over the near-term future.
-This could have a material adverse effect on our ability to access funding pursuant to our CEFF or from other sources on acceptable terms, or at all, and our stock price may suffer further as a result.
+This could have a material adverse effect on our ability to access funding on acceptable terms, or at all, and our stock price may suffer further as a result.